apptainer/singularity-userdocs/contributing.rst

 Once you have pushed your branch, then you can go to your fork (in the web GUI on GitHub) and `submit a Pull Request
 <https://help.github.com/articles/creating-a-pull-request/>`_.
 Regardless of the
-name of your branch, your PR should be submitted to the Singularity ``master`` branch.
-Submitting your PR will open a conversation thread for the maintainers of Singularity to discuss your contribution.
+name of your branch, your PR should be submitted to the apptainer ``master`` branch.
+Submitting your PR will open a conversation thread for the maintainers of apptainer to discuss your contribution.
 At this time, the continuous integration that is linked with the code base will also be executed.
 If there is an issue, or if the maintainers suggest changes, you can continue to push commits to your branch and they will update the Pull Request.